 As previously mentioned, telematics is most commonly used in the car insurance sector.
 Specifically, the innovation helps personalize policy pricing for customers based on their driving-related behavior.

-So, how does telematics car insurance work?
+So, how does it work?
 Typically, telematics rely on GPS technology and other connected devices to monitor information that might be of value to insurance underwriters.
 For example, daily driving mileage, destinations visited, frequent hard braking, and other details that can speak to the riskiness of a particular client.

 Once the data is collected, it is transferred to the insurance company for analysis so that the appropriate premium price can be determined for a customer.